UVA-Computer-Vision-Lab/uva-computer-vision-lab.github.io/README.md

 * update teaching and publications across time.
 * (Xuweiyi) modify this template so it allow json as input to save us time.
 Due by August 15th.
 * update the [compute guidance](https://uva-computer-vision-lab.github.io/compute-guide/)
+* host the website on the cs department server

 ## Acknowledgement